thanujkumar/docker-hub/pluralsight_jenkins/jenkins-docker/readme.md

 This has following examples:

 - Using Installed Docker (exposed through localhost:2375) to be used as docker agent that will pull images to execute jobs in jenkins slaves
-- Next is creating an image that has docker installed in it and using it to pull images and execute jenins jobs
+- Next is creating an image that has docker installed in it and using it to pull images and execute jenkins jobs
 - Next is looking at build multi-arch images using buildx (experimental feature)

 Major difference between Virtual Machine vs Docker